CJones770/tractography-pipeline-restore/Pipeline/README.txt

 /SubjDir/sub_##/dwi/sub-##_acq-dir107_AP_dwi.nii.gz , /SubjDir/sub_##/dwi/sub-##_acq-dir107_PA_dwi.nii.gz , /SubjDir/sub_##/dwi/sub-##_acq-dir107_PA_dwi.bval , and /SubjDir/sub_##/dwi/sub-##_acq-dir107_PA_dwi.bvec ;
 Where /SubjDir is an arbitrarily named subject directory and ## is a 2 digit number specifying the subject ID.
 AP refers to the Anterior Posterior principal encoding direction and PA to its reverse; the bval and bvec files are sourced from the posterior-anterior encoding direction in this pipeline (but theoretically can be sourced from either).

-The amount of disk space needed per subject is approximately : 12GB
+The amount of disk space needed per subject is approximately : 9GB.
+Ultimately ~6GB are stored in the output directories.

-The estimated run time from denoising to the completion of tractography using FSL's Xtract i.e., the whole pipeline [while utilizing an NVIDIA 1070ti graphics card] is : 3hrs50minutes
+The estimated run time from denoising to the completion of tractography using FSL's Xtract i.e., the whole pipeline [while utilizing an NVIDIA 1070ti graphics card] is : 3hrs50minutes per subject

+One may choose to stop the pipeline short, i.e., before diffusor tensors are estimated by running ./short_Runner.sh with the same syntax as seen in the above example: Runtime is ~1hr50minutes/subject

 The pipeline relies on CUDA8.0 for gpu utilization, therefore a compatible NVIDIA graphics card is needed.
 A list of cards and their CUDA version compatability can be found here: https://developer.nvidia.com/cuda-gpus